 - The Southwind Nature Trail, open 24 hours all year, starts in front of the Spring Hill Ranch house.
 The trail winds its way through the lower prairie, across a tree lined creek bed, and up gently rolling hills to expansive vistas of this unsurpassed pristine beauty.
 The loop trail measures 1 3/4 miles.

 - The Bottomland Trail is open 24 hours all year.
 Heading south from the Spring Hill Ranch house on Hwy 177 visitors take the first left turn past the Saint Anthony Cemetery on a gravel county road.
 Drive down this road about 1/3 of a mile.
 Look for a fence enclosed parking area and the trailhead to your left.
 There are two loops to choose from, the longer being approximately one mile in length.
 Along the path visitors will find five interpretive wayside panels and a trailhead kiosk with brochures at the beginning of the trail.
 For relaxation and reflection, visitors will find benches at appropriate locations along the path.
-This trail features both natural and cultural history.
-This trail in wheelchair accessible.
+This trail features both natural and cultural history and is wheelchair friendly when dry.
 Comfort station available on site.

 This trail provides visitors an opportunity to experience walking through a riparian prairie, while gaining an understanding of its rarity as a natural plant community and its importance in the human history of the Flint Hills region.
 The trail area is now a prairie restoration area.
 Continue to visit the trail and view the progress.